Dream of Wild Health is one of the oldest and longest operating Native American led and focused nonprofits in the Twin Cities.

 As Dream of Wild Health has become the primary focus of the non-profit organization, the name was of the 501(c)3 organization formerly known as Peta Wakan Tipi was legally changed in 2012.

-Today, Dream of Wild Health owns its 10-acre farm in Hugo, Minnesota, and serves the Minneapolis-St. Paul Twin Cities Native community as an independent 501(c)3 entity.
+Today, Dream of Wild Health has grown into a 30-acre farm in Hugo, Minnesota, and serves the Minneapolis-St. Paul Twin Cities Native community as an independent 501(c)3 entity.
 Dream of Wild Health is now working to create and restore an Indigenous relationship with the land and to offer access to healthy foods and lifestyles.